Shirisha-Chhetri/Shirisha-chhetri/README.md

  Hi there 👋,   I am Shirisha Chhetri

-- 🔭 A BCA student
+- 🔭 A BCA Graduate
-- 🤔 I’m looking for help with java in micronaut
+- 🤔 I’m looking for assiatance with java in micronaut
 - 📫 Find me : crisa.chhetri@gmail.com